Terms & Conditions

-By submitting your application, you certify that you agree to the following.
+Please read these Terms & Conditions carefully.
+By submitting your application, you certify that you agree to the following:

 Responsibility

-The participant is responsible for any loss or damage to equipment lent for use during the program and is subject to charges from the provider.
+Participants are responsible for any loss or damage to equipment lent during the program and are subject to charges from the provider.

 Eligibility